Charles M. Inglis: Life and work

 His ability to sketch and illustrate birds led to Thomas Bainbrigge Fletcher inviting him to produce a series of articles on birds of importance to agriculture in India.
 These were published in the Agricultural Journal of India and were later revised and published as a book Birds of an Indian Garden in 1924.

 Inglis shot eight specimens of the pink-headed duck in Bihar from 1903, including the last known specimen collected in June 1935 from Baghownie.
+Several species of dragonflies were named from specimens he collected, these include Megalestes irma, Bayadera longicauda, Davidius zallorensis delineatus, Anormogomphus heteropterus.
+The fish Nemacheilus rupicola var. inglisi was named after him as also the birds Prinia socialis inglisi, and Cryptoplectron manipurensis inglisi.